skift-org/skift/manual/00-meta/running_in_vbox.md

 > **NOTE:** Incase you are using windows, file extensions may not be displayed.
 Read this [guide](https://www.partitionwizard.com/partitionmanager/change-file-extension-windows-10.html) to enable extensions and then rename the file.

 4. Great!
-You now have all the files required to run skiftOS
+You now have all the files required to run skiftOS.

 ## Creating the VM on Virtual Box